danieljbae/danieljbae-react_flask_node_interchange/README.md

 - **Simplified Deployment**: By integrating the frontend into the backend, we can deploy a single application, simplifying the deployment process and reducing overhead.

 - **Flexibility in Choice**: Developers are not tied to a specific backend technology.
 Depending on the project's needs, one can easily switch between Flask, Node.js, or any other backend technology.

+## Additional Insights:

+- **Frontend Expansion**: If you expand your React frontend by adding more components, pages, or routes but don't add any new API endpoints, the backend (`app.py` for Flask) remains unchanged.
+The Flask backend will continue to serve the static files of the built React app, and the internal navigation within the React app will be managed by React itself.

+- **Backend API Endpoints**: If new API endpoints are added to the Flask backend but are not integrated with the React frontend, the React app remains unchanged.
+The new API endpoints will be available for use, but unless they are called from the frontend, they won't affect the user interface or behavior of the React app.

+- **Decoupling Frontend and Backend**: The frontend and backend are decoupled, allowing for independent development and expansion of each part.
+The backend serves both the static files of the React app and handles API requests.
+This setup allows the React app to handle its own internal routing while still being served by the Flask backend.